Operator theoretic causality analysis of fluid flows using linearized dynamics: Introduction

-These prior works all focus on assessing causality using data and/or intrusive manipulation of simulations.
-Conversely, there has been minimal prior work attempting to analyse causality of fluid flows directly from the known governing equations.
-More generally, such equation based analyses is possible for Granger causality of linear systems \citep{barnett2015granger}, and for information transfer in two-state stochastic nonlinear systems \citep{liang2005information,liang_information_2016}, with the latter approach discussed in the context of turbulent flows in \citet{san2016preliminary}.
+These prior works \revone{studying causal mechanisms within fluid flows generally} focus on assessing causality using data and/or intrusive manipulation of simulations.
+Conversely, there has been minimal prior work attempting to analyze causality of fluid flows directly from the known governing equations.
+More generally, such equation based analyses is possible for Granger causality of linear systems \citep{barnett2015granger}, for information transfer in two-state stochastic nonlinear systems \citep{liang2005information,liang_information_2016} ( discussed in the context of turbulent flows in \citet{san2016preliminary}) \revone{and more generally using the DCE framework discussed previously \cite{Smirnov2014,Smirnov2022}}.

-While these aforementioned methods provide valuable insights, they may not fully capture the indirect causal pathways inherent in high-dimensional fluid systems.
-To address this gap, we propose using properties of the underlying governing equations and linearisations to deduce causal interactions from a physics-based, rather than data-driven, perspective.
+\revone{A drawback of data-driven causality analysis methods is that achieving statistical convergence often requires consideration of only a limited number of measurements, states or modes, which may obscure some} causal pathways inherent in high-dimensional fluid systems.
+To address this gap, we propose using properties of the underlying governing equations and linearizations to deduce causal interactions from a physics-based, rather than data-driven, perspective.
 Note that in other contexts, linear operator-based methods help capture structures and dynamics of even highly turbulent flows \citep{schoppa2002coherent,del2006linear,mckeon2010critical,abreu2020spectral}.

-Data-driven causality analyses typically seek causal relationships between predefined spatial functions.
-By contrast, we will show how operator-driven analysis can enable the identification of optimally causal basis functions.
-In particular, we will highlight how existing methods, while useful, can be limited in their ability to capture the full complexity of fluid systems, thereby underscoring the need for our proposed approach.
+Data-driven causality analyses typically seek causal relationships between predefined measurements or spatial functions.
+By contrast, we will show how operator-driven analysis, \revone{which turns out to correspond to a specific form of DCE,} can enable the identification of optimally causal pathways from full state information.